operator-framework/operator-controller/docs/concepts/upgrade-support.md

 When determining upgrade edges, also known as upgrade paths or upgrade constraints, for an installed cluster extension, Operator Lifecycle Manager (OLM) v1 supports [legacy OLM semantics](https://olm.operatorframework.io/docs/concepts/olm-architecture/operator-catalog/creating-an-update-graph/) by default.
 This support follows the behavior from legacy OLM, including `replaces`, `skips`, and `skipRange` directives, with a few noted differences.

-By supporting legacy OLM semantics, OLM v1 now honors the upgrade graph from catalogs accurately.
+By supporting legacy OLM semantics, OLM v1 honors the upgrade graph from catalogs accurately.

 If there are multiple possible successors, OLM v1 behavior differs in the following ways: